grpc/proposal/A74-xds-config-tears.md

   obtaining endpoint addresses will now be done in the xds resolver.
   The code for generating the child policy configs for the priority policy will now be done in the cds LB policy.
-- This also allows simplifying the XdsCredentials plumbing by leveraging the config passed to the LB policies instead of generating a map of mTLS configs in the cds LB policy.
+- In some implementations, this may also allow simplifying the XdsCredentials plumbing by leveraging the config passed to the LB policies instead of generating a map of mTLS configs in the cds LB policy.

 Note that although all of the xDS resource watches will now be done in the xds resolver, it will still be necessary to pass the XdsClient to